-Plants are not only lovely and fragrant, but they also provide numerous health benefits.
-Plants not only assist to purify the air, but the activity of indoor gardening can be incredibly attentive, and well placed Feng Shui plants are said to boost the flow of positive energy surrounding your home.
+Plants are not only lovely and fragrant, but they also provide numerous health benefits such as purifying the air.
+If you’re a student of Feng Shui, you will know that plants are said to boost the flow of positive energy surrounding your home.

-Alternatively, people who aren't green-fingered can decorate with flowers, and there are lots of artificial plants available for an everlasting show.
+Alternatively, if you’re not into caring for plants, there are lots of artificial plants available for an everlasting show.

 Plants are a must-have for many interior designers and stylists when it comes to adorning shelves.

-How about some cascading ferns, spider plants, and potted pelargoniums.
-In combination they can create the illusion of an indoor jungle in your family living space.
+Plants such as cascading ferns, spider plants, and potted pelargoniums can create the illusion of an indoor jungle in your family living space.

 These shelves help subtly zone this living and dining space while maintaining a light and airy feel throughout by being styled with a mix of plant species placed at different heights.

 Think creatively about how you may use bookcases, windowsills, and even hanging from the ceiling to create an immersive and mystical atmosphere.
 Abundance is key; the more you commit to the botanical theme, the more impressive it appears; walking into a foliage-filled room is uplifting.

 Plant layering is a lovely way to add life and interest to a white living room.
 For an interior jungle atmosphere, show a range of forms and shapes at varying heights, either placed on stands or hung as part of a gallery wall.